Maxenc/Maxenc/README.md

 <br>

 - A developer student at ```EPITECH```
-- I want to become a blockchain developer !
+- Interest in blochain
-- Currently learning Blockchain and Web3 Development by Self
+- Currently learning Cyber security and advanced fullstack web
-- Personal article on Blackchain incoming...
+- Personal article on Blockchain incoming..
-- I’m currently open for an Intern or a new job opportunity.
+- Protfolio website incoming..
+- Open as freelance :)

 <br><br>